pan-dora/apix-image-services/README.md

 Building
 --------

-To build this project use
+To build, test and install this project use either

+    gradle check install

+or (in the top level directory):

-    ./gradlew build
+    ./gradlew check install

 Deploying in OSGi
 -----------------